Subarachnoid hemorrhage is a disease that can become serious and, in the worst case, even fatal

 Writing reference ②: https://www.apoplexy.jp/apoplexy/cost/

-5. Effective prophylaxis for subarachnoid hemorrhage
+5. Effective prevention methods for subarachnoid hemorrhage

 ● Meals

-● Smoking or drinking alcohol
+● Smoking and alcohol consumption

 ● Aerobic exercise

-Aerobic exercise widens blood vessels and improves blood flow.
+Aerobic exercise widens blood vessels and improves blood flow

 Writing reference ①: https://www.yokohama-shintoshi.jp/brain/nokosoku.html